Coexistence of multi-photon processes and longitudinal couplings in superconducting flux qubits: Theoretical model and coexistence of multi-photon processes in multi-level SFQ circuits

-As shown in Table~\ref{tab1} and Fig.~\ref{fig1}, when the inversion symmetry of the potential energy is broken (i.e., $f\neq 1/2$), all transition matrix elements are not zero, thus the transitions between any two levels are allowed.
-In this case, the single-photon and $n$-photon processes can coexist for a $(n+1)$-level SFQ circuit.
-That is, for a $n+1$ level system, the transition from the ground state $|0\rangle$ to the $n$ excited state $|n\rangle$ can be realized by either the single-photon process ($|0\rangle \rightarrow |n\rangle$) or the $n$-photon processes ($|0\rangle\rightarrow|1\rangle\rightarrow \cdots|n-1\rangle\rightarrow|n\rangle$).
+As shown in Table~\ref{tab1} and Fig.~\ref{fig1}, when the inversion symmetry of the potential energy is broken (i.e., $f\neq 0.5$), all transition matrix elements are nonzero, thus the transitions between any two levels are allowed.
+In this case, the single- and $n$-photon processes can coexist for the $(n+1)$-level SFQ circuit.
+That is, for an $(n+1)$-level system, the transition from the ground state $|0\rangle$ to the $n$th excited state $|n\rangle$ can be realized by either the single-photon process ($|0\rangle \rightarrow |n\rangle$) or the $n$-photon processes ($|0\rangle\rightarrow|1\rangle\rightarrow \cdots|n-1\rangle\rightarrow|n\rangle$).
 Similarly, many different photon processes can also coexist in the case with the broken inversion symmetry.
 The coexistence of single- and $n$-photon processes has been schematically shown in Fig.~\ref{fig2}.
-When $n=2$, we have the three-level SFQ circuit as discussed in Ref.~\cite{liu2005}, then the single- and two-photon can coexist.
-It should be noted that the transitions between two energy levels should obey the selection rules at the optimal point $f=1/2$.
-The photon transition processes for the $(n+1)$-level SFQ circuit have been schematically shown in Fig.~(\ref{n-level}) for the case $f=1/2$.
+When $n=2$, we have the three-level SFQ circuit as discussed in Ref.~\cite{liu2005}, then the single- and two-photon processes can coexist.
+It should be noted that the transitions between two energy levels should obey the selection rules at the optimal point $f=0.5$.
+The photon transition processes for the $(n+1)$-level SFQ circuit have been schematically shown in Fig.~\ref{n-level} for the case $f=0.5$.

-In the above, we mainly complement some analysis on the basic properties of the multi-level SFQ circuits.
-In view of the big progress for the experimental studies on SFQs~\cite{r1,r2,r3,r4}, below we will focus on some unexplored features for the SFQs when the inversion symmetry of the potential energy is broken.
+In above, we mainly analyze the basic properties of the multi-level SFQ circuits.
+Below we will focus on new features of the SFQ (or quantum two-level system formed by the superconducting flux qubit circuit) when the inversion symmetry of the potential energy is broken.